-B. Agency libraries that have established extensive collections and a full range of professional services include:
+B. Agency libraries with full range of professional services.

 B.1.
 Office of Public Instruction Library

 The primary mission of this library is to fulfill the information needs of OPI staff.
 Collection emphasis is on K-12 education materials and includes numerous journals, OPI archives on microfiche and selected documents from the U.S. Department of Education.